 Edwin offers other stuff such as hair tonic, laces, guitar picks, caps, … .

-Firm gauge/close quarters combing comes in a 4 oz silver round tin with a bullet displayed on there.
+The one I’m going to highlight will be: firm gauge or close quarters combing (CQC), a firm petrolatum based pomade.
+This comes in a 4 oz (113 g) silver round tin with a bullet displayed on there.
 Not a fan of that lay-out, except for the green and black texts at the sides: very classic + classy.
 CQC has this caramel colored outlook, similar to the original (OG) and pompage pomades.

 Hoppes 9 – gun cleaner scent, matches the label.
 Smells kind of sweet but it’s more complex than that, it’s a real novelty scent.
 Somebody described it as: entering a garage with the typical air of oils, petroleum and such.
 When I was working it through the hair, that was exactly what I experienced.
 Not my favorite smell in the PND range but okay.
 In the jar: not very strong, not overpowering.
 In the hair: whiffs from time to time but not abrasive or overwhelming.